Wenzel Anton, Prince of Kaunitz-Rietberg: Josephinism

 Although Maria Theresa's son and heir, Emperor Joseph II generally shared such ideas, his reforms moved too fast and too thoroughly for Kaunitz.
 The ongoing disputes between the two men led to several resignation requests by the state chancellor.
 Kaunitz advocated a reconciliation with the former enemy Prussia; he accompanied Joseph II when he met Frederick II two times in 1769 and 1770.
 The Prussian king was annoyed by Kaunitz' arrogance and patronising manners, nevertheless the approach realised in the First Partition of Poland in 1772, backed by both Kaunitz and Joseph II against the concerns of Maria Theresa ("good faith is lost for all time").

 In 1777, Joseph's hasty military action led to the War of the Bavarian Succession.
 When the Austrian position became untenable, Kaunitz carried the peace negotiations on his own initiative; by the 1779 Treaty of Teschen, he won the Bavarian Innviertel region for Austria.
 In Imperial matters, he was able to dominate the Perpetual Diet of Regensburg; in 1780 he was also successful in placing the Habsburg Archduke Maximilian Francis of Austria, Joseph's younger brother, as a coadjutor bishop in the Electorate of Cologne and the Prince-Bishopric of Münster.

-Kaunitz worked around the objections of Joseph II to initiate the Austro-Turkish War of 1788-91.
+Kaunitz worked around the objections of Joseph II to initiate the Austro-Turkish War of 1788–1791.
 The goal was to humiliate Austria's old enemy, Prussia.
 However, it misfired: it proved a costly military operation to help Russia, but it did not achieve any anti-Prussian objective.
 After Joseph II's death, Leopold II became emperor; the war was ended and Kaunitz's power collapsed.
 The renunciation of Kaunitz' balancing policies led to a serious deterioration of Austria's domestic and international affairs.
 Meanwhile, Prussia established the Protestant Fürstenbund league, and the Brabant Revolution broke out in the Austrian Netherlands.

 Resignation and death

 Joseph II's successor, Leopold II, blamed Kaunitz for the failure and decisively restricted his competences.
 Kaunitz rejected further rapprochement with Prussia against Revolutionary France in view of the weak rule of Frederick's successor, King Frederick William II, an assessment that was proved to be correct in the War of the First Coalition.

 Kaunitz finally resigned his office upon the accession of Emperor Francis II in July 1792.
-Kaunitz died in 1794 at his city palace in Vienna and was buried in his family vault beneath the Chapel of St. John the Baptist in Slavkov cemetery.
+He died in 1794 at his city palace in Vienna and was buried in his family vault beneath the Chapel of St. John the Baptist in Slavkov cemetery.